prashanth2/Pimotiondetector/README.md

 3. Does not implement any kind of thread pooling so can potentially end up creating several threads

 4. Lest I forget, not suitable for real time production use :)

+5. Doesn't implement any clean up of the accumulated images/videos at the time of initial commit